rohan-v8rma/data-structures-and-algorithms/README.md

 A circular queue is the extended version of a regular queue where the last element is connected to the first element.
 Thus forming a circle-like structure.
 The circular queue solves the major limitations of the normal queue, listed [above](#drawbacks-of-queue-implemented-using-arrays).

-Coming to the indexing of the circular queue:
+Coming to the indexing of the circular queue (the below indexing is based on an array that has space for 5 elements):

 Unlike normal queues where initially, `front` = -1 and `rear` = -1, and when one element is queued, `front` is still -1 and `rear` is 0; in the case of circular queues, both `front` and `rear` are equal to the last index in the array.

-In a case where the circular queue has space for 5 elements, the last index would be 4.

 So initially, `front` = 4 and `rear` = 4.

 When one element is queued `front` is still 4 and `rear` is 0.

-Whenever `front` = `rear`, queue is empty.
+#### Need of `numOfElements` member in Circular Queues

+In a regular queue, when the queue is full, the `front` pointer is -1 and `rear` pointer is 4.
+So subtracting `rear` from `front` give us `size` which is 5, indicating that the queue is full.

+But, in the case of circular queues there are two possible situations when `front` = `rear`:

+- Either there are no elements in the circular queue.
+- Or, the circular queue is full.

+  If suppose after the circular queue is created (`front` = `rear` = 4), 5 elements are enqueued one-by-one, without any dequeueing taking place.
+At the end of this, the `front` pointer would be 4 and the `rear` pointer would also be 4.

+  So, this leads to confusion whether the circular queue is empty or full.

+To solve this confusion, we need an additional member that tells us the number of elements in the circular queue.

+This variable is incremented/decremented as elements are enqueued/dequeued.

 # Non-Linear Abstract Data Types